Armadill0/harbour-tasklist/README.md

         - send me the file via mail
     - every contributor will be mentioned in the About page :-)

-Known Bugs
+Known Issues
 ================
 - Edit task with direct save moves task to default list
+- some translations are not complete, I'll try collect new complete ones on each rollout on the roadmap

 Roadmap for Version 1.0
 ================
 - add better solution for displaying only that much tasks on cover to not hide them behind the cover actions
 - change to a better sql injection protection, because this currently conflicts with languages which use special chars
 - jump back to task input field after adding one by default (currently the keyboard doesn't slide out)
-- add multiple tasks from the clipboard, devided by new lines
 - settings
     - ability to disable jump back to task in put field after adding one